-NWACC has a zero tolerance policy for gender-based misconduct to include sexual harassment, discriminatory harassment, domestic violence, dating violence, stalking, and other acts of harassment and/or discrimination congruent with our campus policy.
-We are not asking that you put yourself in a potentially dangerous situation by standing up to someone who is being abusive or mean, but instead that you help to get those who are in need of assistance in contact with someone who can help.
+NWACC has a zero tolerance policy for gender-based misconduct, including sexual harassment, discriminatory harassment, domestic violence, dating violence, stalking and other acts of harassment and/or discrimination congruent with our campus policy.
+We do not encourage placing yourself in a potentially dangerous situation by standing up to someone who is being abusive or disrespectful, but rather, encourage you to help get assistance for those being harassed.
 Find the full policy on Title IX.

 Peace at Home Family Shelter